 Becoming Aware

-A deeper journey into reflection, awareness, and understanding.
+A deeper journey through reflection, awareness, and lived experience.

 Awareness does not arrive all at once.